Virtual Influencers

 and Politics of Artificial Technologies

-(book manuscript in preparation)
+(book manuscript in development)

 What does it mean to be human in mediated communication environments?
 How do we want to be together?